kapelner/fastHurdleNegBinomRegression/README.md

 # fastHurdleNegBinomRegression

-The public repository for the R package [fastHurdleNegBinomRegression](https://cran.rstudio.com/web/packages/fastHurdleNegBinomRegression/) which provides a fast hurdle negative binomial model-fitter.
+The public repository for the soon-to-be R package [fastHurdleNegBinomRegression](https://cran.rstudio.com/web/packages/fastHurdleNegBinomRegression/) which provides a fast hurdle negative binomial model-fitter.